RoccoLoxPrograms/CelticCE/docs/osutilityfunctions.rst

 ------------

-.. function:: SetBrightness: det(29, BRIGHTNESS)
+.. function:: SetBrightness: det(29, brightness)

-    Sets the LCD to the specified ``BRIGHTNESS``.
+    Sets the LCD to the specified ``brightness``.
 The brightness can be between 1 and 255, with 1 being the brightest and 255 being the darkest.
 If the brightness is set to 0, it will instead return the current brightness of the screen.

     .. note::
         The brightness will not persist after the calculator is turned off.
 Instead, it will go back to what it was previously.

     Parameters:
-     * ``BRIGHTNESS``: The level of brightness to set the screen to, between 1 and 255.
+     * ``brightness``: The level of brightness to set the screen to, between 1 and 255.
 0 will instead return the current level of brightness.

     Returns:
      * ``Theta``: If you attempt to set the brightness to 0, ``Theta`` will contain the current brightness.
-     * If ``BRIGHTNESS`` is between 1 and 255 (Not 0), it will instead set the screen to the specified brightness, with 1 being the lightest and 255 the darkest.
+     * If ``brightness`` is between 1 and 255 (Not 0), it will instead set the screen to the specified brightness, with 1 being the lightest and 255 the darkest.